 - Aquaponics is a farming system

-- As part of this farming system, fish are grown in a fish tank where they provide water and wastewater
+- As part of this farming system, fishes grow in a fish tank with water and wastewater

-- The waste and the wastewater are then piped into the hydroponically cultivated plants, meaning plants that are growing in a soilless environment
+- The waste and the wastewater are then piped into the hydroponically cultivated plants.
+Meaning plants are growing in a soilless environment

-- The plants draw nutrients from the waste and wastewater as generated from the fish tank
+- The plants draw nutrients from the waste and wastewater from the fish tank

-- The waste and wastewater from the fish tank are continually recirculated through the plant bed system, allowing the plants to thrive and provide an abundant harvest
+- The waste and wastewater from the fish tank are continually circulated through the plant bed system, allowing the plants to thrive and provide an abundant harvest

 This type of system is a win-win situation for both the plants, the fish, and you.
 Because of your minimal efforts, you receive a plentiful harvest of vegetables to go along with your grilled fresh fish, a complete meal that is sustainable all year round, anywhere you’d like your garden to grow.